ottopanini/rxjs-observables-introduction/README.md

 The *subscription* runs first.
 Then the callbacks of the *observable* are executed.
 This executes then on each next call the *observer* code.

-subscription -> observable -> observer
+subscription (by subscribe on the observable) -> observable -> observer

+*--> Warm-up Observable - Observable, Observer, Subscription*

+### Multiple Subscriptions

+Each new subscription runs the code inside the observable independantly.
+Subscribing is just like running a regular function with an observer object as argument.

+*--> Warm-up Observable - multiple Subscriptions*